Washington delays big banks from writing wills before a collapse

 Many long-time employees balked at the thought of joining the OCFI, and a subsequent inflow of former bankers caused a culture clash at the FDIC, a large bureaucracy which has had some trouble adapting to the new task, according to Terry Rouch, who worked at the unit in 2011.

-"If you have a long-term government employee, they may not be as well suited for a start-up organisation," said Rouch.
+"If you have a long-term government employee, they may not be as well suited for a start-up organization," said Rouch.

 A report by the agency's Office of Inspector General in November last year cited "some initial skills and expectation mismatches" contributing to a 20 percent staff turnover rate in 2012.
 Many current OCFI staffers have come from banks, including some from institutions such as Washington Mutual and IndyMac Bank that collapsed, according to a search on LinkedIn.

-The watchdog report also said the OCFI wasn't sufficiently embedded in the organisation, and that it had to stop funding two information systems it had invested $6.2 million (3.6 million pounds) in after it found out they weren't fit for the purpose.
+The watchdog report also said the OCFI wasn't sufficiently embedded in the organization, and that it had to stop funding two information systems it had invested $6.2 million in after it found out they weren't fit for the purpose.
 Of the OCFI's 10 management positions listed on its website, four are currently vacant.

 FDIC Chairman Martin Gruenberg, who requested the report, said in a formal response that he agreed with its conclusions and had already made changes to address some of them.